marekzet/programista-mag/README.md

 ## Full list of my publications in Programista
 * **Business Logic vs Application Logic** _(2015-07)_ - Article describes major differences between Business Logic and Application Logic.
 [[Reference]](https://programistamag.pl/programista-7-2015-38/)
-* **Authentication using ADFS in distributed environments** _(2015-10)_ - Article describes how to use federated authentication in distributed environments to authenticate users, inlcuding Single Sign-On.
+* **Implementing authentication using ADFS in distributed environments** _(2015-10)_ - Article describes how to use federated authentication in distributed environments to authenticate users, inlcuding Single Sign-On.
 [[Reference]](https://programistamag.pl/programista-10-2015-41/)
 * **Domain Modelling using EF Core 2.0** _(2018-01)_ - Article describes how to use new features of EF Core 2.0 in implementing domain models with maximum encapsulation and minimum infrastructural dependency.